kirandash/react/react-blog/README.md

 3. <Router/> wraps entire app component that is dynamic.
 And exact to match the path exactly otherwise everything will be mapped to root

 ### 01.04 Creating Pages

+### 01.05 Reacct-router links for navbar with Link
+1. import { Link } from "react-router-dome":